 Most Southern California residents are getting ready for wildfires in the fall, but normally the preparation does not include creating paintings.

-Danielle Nelisse’s series, entitled “Wildfires,” was inspired when nine wildfires simultaneously surrounded her art studio in May 2014 in Bonita, California.
+Danielle Nelisse’s series, entitled “Wildfires,” was inspired when nine wildfires simultaneously surrounde..d her art studio in Bonita, California.
 The sky became dark with charred ash.
 While she stood in her studio creating the first two paintings on two canvases side-by-side, her family members checked in over the phone to make sure she was well.
 The massive wildfires were fed for days by the hot Santa Ana winds that blew in from the desert.

 Luckily she hasn’t been ordered to evacuate her art studio – yet.

 For years Nelisse has continued to paint large scale abstract wildfire landscapes, depicting the burned landscape in all seasons.
-Recently she moved her art studio to Spring Valley, California and within a couple of months, another wildfire broke out within sight of her art studio.
+In 2018 she moved out of her art studio to Spring Valley, California when another wildfire broke out within sight of her art studio.

 “I worry a lot about my own safety and the safety of my family,” states Nelisse.
 “Making wildfire paintings lets me release that anxiety.
 I am forever grateful to the wildland firefighters for their commitment and unrewarded bravery.”